-What does Tears In Heaven mean?
+What do you think Tears In Heaven means?

 Eric Clapton: Tears In Heaven Meaning